 The Real Cost of a DIY Showreel

 Your acting showreel isn’t just a video — it’s your audition before the audition.
-Casting directors, agents, and producers use it to decide whether you’re worth calling in.
+Casting directors, agents, and producers rely on it to decide whether you’re worth calling in.

 1. Filmmaking Is a Profession for a Reason